 Norwegians are famously shy people.
 They won’t say ”Hi” to a stranger, smiles are out of the equation. ”Excuse me” and ”Sorry” are also nearly extinct species.
 The Nordic people may relax and have a laugh or two after a few drinks.
 Then they might even engage in a conversation.

 Before the drinks, it’s often awkward to keep silent.
 This is where the weather comes as a savior.
 It’s a safe topic, there are no controversies and no one gets hurt.
 Probably many friendships have their roots in meteorology.

 The weather is a universal topic in the Scandinavian country, especially helpful when one meets someone for the first time.
-If it’s raining, snowing, blowing and/or just bitterly cold, regret and empathy are triggered.
+If it’s raining, snowing, blowing, and/or just bitterly cold, regret and empathy are triggered.
 On the contrary, when the Sun is shining in the summer with a maximum temperature of 25°C, people become excited, happy, and even adventurous.
 As long as there is sunshine, people go sleeveless and rush to the beach.
-Even just to enjoy the sea from a distance because the water rarely gets warmer than 19-20°C. Some have freezing swims on January 1st.
+Even just to enjoy the sea from a distance because the water rarely gets warmer than 19-20°C. Some have freezing swims on the first of January.
 Another possible evolution of the weather talk.

-From interviews to first introductions to family members, the weather melts any ice in communication.
+From interviews to first introductions to family members, the weather melts any ice in the communication.
 I tried it and it works like an aspirin: quickly and efficiently, usually with no side effects.
-Luckily, when I first met my partner E. in 2010, we didn’t talk about the weather.
+Luckily, when I first met my partner E., we didn’t talk about the weather.
 Probably because we didn’t meet in Norway and had many things to talk about.